leaf-ai/studio-go-runner/docs/message_encryption.md

 # Message Encryption

-This section describes the message encryption feature of the runner.
-Encryption of the message payloads are described in the docs/interface.md file.
-Encryption is only supported within Kubernetes deployments.
-The reason for this is that standalone runners cannot be secured and have shared secrets without isolation as provided by Kubernetes.
+This section describes the message encryption, and signing features of the runner.
+Message payloads are described in the docs/interface.md file.
+Encryption, and signing is only supported within Kubernetes deployments.
+The reason for this is that standalone runners cannot be secured and have shared secrets without the isolation provided by Kubernetes.

 Encrypted payloads use a hybrid cryptosystem, [please click for a detailed description](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).

+Message signing uses Ed25519 signing as defined by RFC8032, more information can be found at[https://ed25519.cr.yp.to/](https://ed25519.cr.yp.to/).

+Ed25519 certificate SHA1 fingerprints, not intended to be cryptographicaly secure, will be used by clients to assert identity, confirmed by successful verification.a  Verification still relies on a full public key.

 <!--ts-->